Innovate UK

 Grant in 2017

-Spirea Ltd. is a healthcare technology company based in Harrogate, United Kingdom, that specializes in developing antibody drug conjugates (ADCs) for cancer treatment.
-Founded in 2015, Spirea has created a smart polymer platform designed for the controlled delivery of drug combinations, thereby maximizing the clinical efficacy of therapies.
-The company's innovative approach to ADCs allows for a greater amount of drug payload to be specifically targeted to tumor cells, resulting in enhanced therapeutic effects while significantly minimizing side effects.
-This development enables healthcare providers to offer well-tolerated treatment options for a variety of cancers, ultimately aiming to improve the quality of life for patients.
+Spirea Ltd is a healthcare technology company based in Harrogate, United Kingdom, focused on developing innovative antibody drug conjugates (ADCs) for cancer treatment.
+Established in 2015, Spirea has created a smart polymer platform that enhances the controlled delivery of drug combinations, aiming to maximize the clinical efficacy of therapies.
+The company's flexible approach to ADC design allows for a greater amount of drug payload to be precisely targeted at tumor cells, increasing therapeutic effects while significantly minimizing adverse side effects.
+This advancement enables healthcare providers to offer well-tolerated treatment options for a variety of cancer types, ultimately improving patient outcomes.

 CN Bio